Agoric/documentation/main/ertp/ERTP-Guide/Amounts.md

 particular right, or an arbitrary object representing the rights at issue (e.g., a theater ticket's date, time, row and seat positions).

-Amounts and their values and brands, are manipulated by the [`amountMath`](https://agoric.com/documentation/glossary/#amountmath) API.
+Amounts and their values and brands are manipulated by the [`amountMath`](https://agoric.com/documentation/glossary/#amountmath) API.
 It executes the logic of how amounts are changed when digital assets are merged, separated, or otherwise manipulated.
 For example,